Table of Contents:

 -

-Run the tracing wheel to transfer the lines.
+Use the tracing wheel to transfer the lines.

 -

-Perfect for fabrics that do not slip.
+Perfect for fabrics that don’t slip.

 3. The classic method: pin + cut